 Sweet caramel, salty pretzels and bittersweet chocolate.
 Probably 3 of my most favourite flavours combined.
 This is a twist on millionaire’s shortbread and a lovely treat for celebrating father’s day, to let your dad know he's one in a million!

-For the shortbread base you will need:
+For the shortbread base:

 - 100g unsalted butter